Distance from Nearest Road: 1.1 miles

 Travel Distance One-Way: 2.1 miles

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our day hike to document the Connecticut Remote Spot.
 This is our 19th state Remote Spot documented as part of Project Remote.

 Our trip into the remotest mainland spot in Connecticut is quite short.
 We are accompanied by our nephew, Cameron, who is taking this picture.
 A foot trail guides us to the Spot through the Canaan Mountain Natural Area Preserve.
 A mixed hardwood and coniferous forest cloaks the hilly landscape…